Ritchie Blackmore's Mk2 sound

 During the years, two slightly different versions of the Major lead series (there are also Major models for bass and PA purposes) had been released, the difference was only about one single component, a treble bypass capacitor, soldered between in- and output of the volume pot.
 In comparison to the 50 and 100 watt Marshall models of this time, this capacitor was small, similar to the ones used on the "Bright Switch" on many Fender amps.
 Later on, the Major received the same bypass cap like the 100 watt Marshall amps.
 The reason for this bypass cap was to keep the treble alive, when rolling back the volume.
 Because of this and depending on the volume, the upper highs were boosted notably.
 Other than on the Fender, Boogie, Dumble and some other amps, you could not switch off this boost.
 The Major amps with the treble bypass cap are called "Bright Volume" (BV), this amps did not show up until early/mid 1972 - the amps without the cap are called "Neutral Volume" (NV).
 After early/mid 1972, only the BV amps were produced.
 At the end of 1972, Ritchie switched over to this new BV version, its shining, bright tone is easy to identify.

 The Hornby-Skewes treblebooster existed is several versions with different gain factors and with at least four different capacitor arrangements and two different transistor setups.
 Only two of these versions have been used by Blackmore.
 Until spring 1971, Ritchie used the germanium version of the Hornby-Skewes (HS) version, as well as one of the silicon versions.
-Ritchie owned three HS booster in 1971, one or two of them was modified around 1970 and received an additional volume control.
+Ritchie owned three HS booster in 1971, one or two of them was modified in early Mk1 era and received an additional volume control.
 The silicon version was also used in the studio, eg. on the the Dec.
 71 "Machine Head" recordings.
 For this recordings, he mainly used a VOX AC30.